STOKES-DOT/code_ml_dft/README.md

 ## Key Functions

 * Transfroming smiles into .xyz and calculating descirptors for XC functionals optimization
-* Mechine Learning Model for XC functionals optimization when calculating the charge-transfer excited or local excited state in TDDFT
+* Mechine Learning Model for XC functionals optimization when calculating the charge-transfer excited or local excited state of singe molecular systems in TDDFT
 * Scripts for batch generation of Gaussian tasks before and after optimization

 ## How To Use